-Note: the food in FREEFOOD is not free :), the cost of a lunch in the canteens is around 3,30 eur, with a possible discount on ISIC card.
-Besides our Faculty, there are several buffees, a cafeteria and a pizzeria in the nearby Faculty of natural sciences, and plenty others are in the student's dormitory area in Slávičie údolie.
+There are several buffees, a cafeteria and a pizzeria in the nearby Faculty of natural sciences and Faculty of information technologies, and plenty others are in the student's dormitory area in Slávičie údolie.

 The Faculty's library is on the basement floor of the Informatics building.
 Besides books on math and physics, it recently dedicated a special shelf to several hundreds of cognitive science related books.

 Eduroam Wifi is available in the Faculty buildings - you should be available to log in with your home university Eduroam credentials.

 Freshman's Guide to the Galaxy

 You can find a lot more practical information in the "Freshman Matfyzak's Guide to the Galaxy" (in Slovak, but very useful, use Google Translator or Translate Page in Chrome).

 - Official COVID-19 info page for Slovakia (current situation, rules for travelling to Slovakia, what to do if you have symptoms, etc.)